a-busman/Backlogger/README.md

 ## Future
 * I want to add Facebook and Twitter sharing for things like "I just completed this game!
 Neato!"
+* Apple Watch support would be nice to update games in the Now Playing tab.
 * If you want to see any particular features, again, feel free to add some to the Issues tab.

 ## Screenshots